airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_cpsat.md

 ## Solver in action

-The code for this cpsat solver and how to use it can be found here: <path:tutorial_new_solver_cpsat.py>.
+The code for this CP-SAT solver and how to use it can be found here: <path:tutorial_new_solver_cpsat.py>.
-Note that it should be run near the previous module
+Note that it should be run in the same directory as the previous module
 <path:tutorial_new_problem.py> that declares the knapsack problem and solution classes, so that they can be imported.